nrczipo/World-Demographics/README.md

 This project contains two files.
 World Demographics Analysis.ipynb is the Jupyter Notebook that both obtains, cleans and analyzes the data.

-Countries Cleaned.xlsx is the excel file containing the cleaned dataset.
+Countries Cleaned (1).xlsx is the excel file containing the cleaned dataset.